apache/linkis-website/community/how-to-verify.md

 For detailed check list, please refer to the official [check list](https://cwiki.apache.org/confluence/display/INCUBATOR/Incubator+Release+Checklist)

 ## 1. Download the candidate version

 > Download the candidate version to be released to the local environment
+> Need to rely on gpg tool, if not, it is recommended to install gpg2

 :::caution Note
 If the network is poor, downloading may be time-consuming.
 The download is completed normally in about 20 minutes, please wait patiently.